 Sometimes booking as a couple on a tour can be a great first or second date.
 Being part of a group can relieve some of the pressure you may feel to talk straight up and you can plenty of conversation starters as you have someone else sharing stories and facts as you go.

-We love Justin’s bar tour of Surry Hills.
-First, it’s totally affordable at $50 each.
+We love Local Sauce’s tour of Surry Hills.
 You visit 4 bars and learn the history behind Surry Hills and its sly grog scene of the 1930s.
 Even as locals, we have discovered new bars on these tours and met some really fun people too!